Contents

 Why Salary Benchmarking by State Matters

-If you've ever stared at a job posting wondering whether your offer is competitive: or questioned if that new hire's salary request makes sense: you know how tricky structural engineering compensation can be.
-Pay varies dramatically from state to state, and ZipRecruiter confirms that location can shift compensation up or down by more than 20% from the national norm.
+If you've ever stared at a job posting wondering whether your offer is competitive, or questioned if that new hire's salary request makes sense, you know how tricky structural engineering compensation can be.
+Pay varies dramatically from state to state, and compensation benchmarks confirm that location can shift compensation up or down by more than 20% from the national norm.

 These aren't small differences.
-PayScale's database of 4,433 structural engineer salary profiles reveals that engineers in premium markets like California, New York, Massachusetts, Texas, and Washington can out-earn their peers in other states by $40,000 or more annually.
+Industry salary data covering thousands of structural engineer profiles reveals that engineers in premium markets like California, New York, Massachusetts, Texas, and Washington can out-earn their peers in other states by $40,000 or more annually.
 Several factors drive these gaps:

-• Major infrastructure projects increase competition for talent
+- Major infrastructure projects increase competition for talent in metro areas

-• Cost of living variations affect compensation baselines
+- Cost of living variations affect compensation baselines across regions

 Get this wrong and your project budgets take a hit.
 When state premiums inflate your labor costs beyond what you've baked into fees, margins disappear fast.
 Miss a market discount and you'll lose good people to competitors who know the local rates.